mahynski/my_package/README.md

 $ bash make_docs.sh
 ~~~

-This comman creates documentation for your package, but you still need to adjust the main landing page (`docs/index.rst`) manually.
+This command creates documentation for your package, but you still need to adjust the main landing page (`docs/index.rst`) manually.
 Here is a [primer](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) on reStructured text markup language.

 Go to [https://about.readthedocs.com/](https://about.readthedocs.com/) to link your repo to build and host the documentation automatically!
 The `.readthedocs.yml` file contains the configuration for this which you can adjust as needed.